Infos, Hot Takes and Science

 In this first article of our new series : I’m Right, You’re Wrong, we delve into the comprehensive discussion about stainless steel frets.
 We examine the touted benefits of durability and longevity against the increased costs and maintenance requirements.
 Uncover insights into how these frets affect playability, tone, and the overall health of your guitar.
 Whether you're a touring professional or a casual player, find out if stainless steel frets are truly a worthy investment for enhancing your guitar's performance over time.

-About Guitar Finishes
+The Truth about Guitar Finishes